Mattraks/delete-workflow-runs/README.md

 - When filtering by workflow name/filename or conclusions, ensure your patterns match the targets you expect.
 Consider testing on a small repo first.
 - The Action will not delete runs that are linked to open pull requests if `check_pullrequest_exist` is set to `true`.
 - For `delete_workflow_pattern`, use `|` to supply multiple alternative patterns (logical OR).
 Example: `build|deploy` matches either "build" or "deploy".
+- For `use_daily_retention: true`, the minimum number of runs per day will be retained; excess runs for the same day can be deleted if older than `retain_days`.
+- Orphan workflow runs (belonging to deleted workflows) are automatically identified and can be deleted.
 - For cross-repository execution, ensure the token provided has necessary scopes (PAT with `repo` for private repos / cross-repo operations).

 ## License